ROCm/omnitrace/docs/reference/development-guide.rst

-functions but for components which implement function wrappers, they typically provide a call operator or ``audit(...)`` functions which are invoked with the wrappee function's arguments before the wrappee gets called and with the return value after the wrappee gets called.
+functions but for components which implement function wrappers, they typically provide a call operator or ``audit(...)`` functions which are invoked with the wrapped function's arguments before the wrapped function gets called and with the return value after the wrapped function gets called.

 .. note::